 I was proudly the Team Great Britain, Head Basketball Coach, for the Special Olympics World Summer Games in Abu Dhabi in 2019 and still enjoy playing 'Blended' Basketball in my spare time.

-I have been fortunate to have acquired the following accolades and awards along the way:
+I have been fortunate and humbled to have acquired the following accolades and awards along the way:

 I am passionate about The Inclusion Project and believe in what it can achieve for adults with Learning Disabilities.